cockroachdb/docs/cockroachcloud/monitoring-page.md

 Metrics export from CockroachDB can be interrupted in the event of:

 - A stale API key.
 In this case, the integration status will be `Unhealthy`.
 To resolve the issue, [update your integration](#update-integration) with a new API key.
-- Transient CockroachDB unavailbility or issues with the OpenTelemetry Collector that exports the metrics.
-In each case, the integration status will continue to be `Active` but you might experience incomplete metrics exports in Datadog.
+- Transient CockroachDB unavailbility.
+In this case, the integration status will continue to be `Active` but you might experience incomplete metrics exports in Datadog.
 To resolve the issue, try [deactivating](#deactivate-integration) and reactivating the integration from the **Datadog** panel.
 If this does not resolve the issue, [contact our support team](https://support.cockroachlabs.com/).

+{{site.data.alerts.callout_info}}
+Gaps in metrics within Datadog do not necessarily point to an availability issue with CockroachDB.
+If you encounter any gaps in metrics, we recommend [contacting support](https://support.cockroachlabs.com/).
+{{site.data.alerts.end}}

 To monitor the health of metrics export, you can [create a custom Monitor](#monitor-health-of-metrics-export) in Datadog.

 ### View and configure dashboards

+{% comment %}
 Open your Datadog [Dashboard List](https://docs.datadoghq.com/dashboards/#dashboard-list) and click `TK`.
 This sample dashboard presents metrics on TK.

 To create your own {{ site.data.products.dedicated }} dashboard, you can either [clone](https://docs.datadoghq.com/dashboards/#clone-dashboard) the default `TK` dashboard and edit the widgets, or [create a new dashboard](https://docs.datadoghq.com/dashboards/#new-dashboard).
+{% endcomment %}

+To create your own {{ site.data.products.dedicated }} dashboard, see the [Datadog documentation](https://docs.datadoghq.com/dashboards/#new-dashboard).

-The [available metrics](https://docs.datadoghq.com/integrations/tk) are drawn directly from the CockroachDB [Prometheus endpoint](../{{site.versions["stable"]}}/monitoring-and-alerting.html#prometheus-endpoint) and are intended for use as building blocks for your own charts.
+The [available metrics](https://docs.datadoghq.com/integrations/cockroach-cloud) are drawn directly from the CockroachDB [Prometheus endpoint](../{{site.versions["stable"]}}/monitoring-and-alerting.html#prometheus-endpoint) and are intended for use as building blocks for your own charts.

 {{site.data.alerts.callout_info}}
 Metric values and time-series graphs in Datadog are not guaranteed to match those in the [DB Console](#access-the-db-console), due to differences in how CockroachDB and Datadog calculate and display metrics.